The Counter. Image: Sam Harris

 The Pelican

-The Pelican is a beautifully revamped neighbourhood pub just off Portobello Road that just so happens to have chef Owen Kenworthy at the helm, who was head chef at the critically acclaimed Brawn for five years.
-He’s brought his nose-to-tail philosophy with him for this new venture, where his inventive dishes like spider crab on toast; monkfish pie with lobster head gravy; and scorched leeks with crispy shallots won a Michelin Bib Gourmand within a year of opening.
+The Pelican is a beautifully revamped neighbourhood pub just off Portobello Road that was swaddled in rapturous praise when it opened in 2022.
+The chef at launch, Owen Kenworthy (who was head chef at the critically acclaimed Brawn for five years), has since moved on to another Notting Hill gem, but his Modern British philosophy lives on in dishes like spider crab on toast; monkfish pie with lobster head gravy; and scorched leeks with crispy shallots.
+No wonder The Pelican scooped a Michelin Bib Gourmand within a year of opening.

 Caia